campworkcoeman/campworkcoeman.org/scouts-bsa/summer-programs.md

 ---

 <div class="alert alert-info">
-Registration for 2022 summer programs opens soon.
+Registration for 2022 summer programs is now open.
 <a href="{{ site.url }}/scouts-bsa/register/">
-Sign up links will be here.</a>
+Register today!</a>
 </div>

 Building on last year's progress, the summer 2022 season at Camp Workcoeman will consist of a series of one and two session daytime merit badge classes.
 Several skills clinics are available as well as a full-week scuba certification course.
 Additionally, overnight unit and family camping will be offered any night throughout the summer.
 These programs are not designed to replicate a traditional summer camp experience; rather, they are intended to supplement one through a variety of flexible programs.